maximiliancw/TinyBase/README.md

 - Create a `tinybase.toml` config file (if missing).
 - Initialize the SQLite database.
 - Optionally create an admin user.
-- Create a `functions.py` file with an example function, if not present.
+- Create a `functions/` package directory with example functions, if not present.

 Start the server: